 The Risks of the Ketogenic Diet for Diabetic Patients

 It’s important you seek advice from a medical professional before making the leap to the keto diet.
 While there is plenty of evidence that suggests there are benefits to using the ketogenic diet for patients with diabetes, in some cases, it may not be a wise choice.

 Hypoglycemia is the technical term for low blood sugar.
 While most diabetics are more concerned about spikes in their blood sugar, low blood sugar is also a risk.
 If you’re already taking medication to regulate your blood sugar levels, you may be placing yourself at risk by starting the keto diet without first consulting with your doctor.

 Heart disease is a risk of the keto diet when the patient eats too many saturated fats.
-If you need help making healthy choices about what to eat while on the diet, seek medical advice for a personalized eating pattern.
+Always ensure you're making heart-healthy choices while on the diet and seek medical advice for a personalized eating pattern.

 Lack of Nutrients

 The keto diet is fairly restrictive.
-If you aren’t careful about your nutritional intake, you may find you are lacking a range of crucial nutrients that are found in fruits, vegetables, dairy products.
+If you aren’t careful about your nutritional intake, you might find yourself lacking a range of crucial nutrients found in fruits, vegetables, dairy products.
 It’s often recommended you use vitamins to supplement your vitamin intake.